Duet3D/RepRapFirmware/src/Movement/README.md

 - `DriveMovement` is executable per-drive state derived from DDA segments.
 - `StepTimer` provides absolute-time callback scheduling at step-clock resolution.
 - `AxisShaper` and `ExtruderShaper` modify motion/extrusion dynamics to reduce ringing and pressure lag.
+- `MovementProfile` holds the optional S-curve (3rd-order, jerk-limited) plan, which can span several queued moves.

 For Duet 3 systems it also owns the split between local and remote execution.
 The move planner produces a single coherent machine motion, then separates the local-driver portion from the pieces that must be sent over CAN to expansion boards.